 - multiplePHR.

+Editor’s Note: FFS whether to support PHR reporting in another node during DAPS handover.

 A Power Headroom Report (PHR) shall be triggered if any of the following events occur:

 - phr-ProhibitTimer expires or has expired and the path loss has changed more than phr-Tx-PowerFactorChange dB for at least one activated Serving Cell of any MAC entity which is used as a pathloss reference since the last transmission of a PHR in this MAC entity when the MAC entity has UL resources for new transmission;